-- Visual Analytics 6.1 to Visual Analytics 6.2 - Visual Analytics 6.2 to Visual Analytics 6.2
+- Visual Analytics 6.1 to Visual Analytics 6.4 - Visual Analytics 6.2 to Visual Analytics 6.4 - Visual Analytics 6.3 to Visual Analytics 6.4 - Visual Analytics 6.4 to Visual Analytics 6.4

-Migration is a one-time operation to deploy Visual Analytics 6.2 and upgrade your version 6.1 or 6.2 content.
-By contrast, you can choose to deploy Visual Analytics 6.2 and use promotion to upgrade your content piece by piece.
-For more information, see Appendix 1, "Comparing Promotion and Migration," in SAS Intelligence Platform: Migration Guide.
+Migration is a one-time operation to deploy Visual Analytics 6.4 and upgrade your version 6.1, 6.2, 6.3, or 6.4 content.
+By contrast, you can choose to do the following:

+- deploy Visual Analytics 6.4 and use promotion to upgrade your content piece by piece.

+For more information, see "Comparing Promotion and Migration" in Chapter 1 of SAS Intelligence Platform: Migration Guide